Rural Health And Substance Abuse

-Two of five youths between the ages of 12 and 20 report underage drinking in rural communities.
-In many rural families, underage drinking is not a chief concern among parents, and alcohol is easier to obtain – in homes, bars, and liquor stores.
-Rural teens also drive drunk more frequently and have higher rates of DUIs than urban teens.
-In fact, motor vehicle accidents are the leading cause of death among people between 12 and 19 years-old.
-Furthermore, these teens are more likely to participate in regular binge drinking and, subsequently, become adults with an alcohol use disorder.
+Two of 5 youths between the ages of 12 and 20 report underage drinking in rural communities.
+In many rural families, underage drinking is not a chief concern among parents; alcohol is easily obtained in homes, bars, and liquor stores.
+Rural teens also drive drunk more frequently and have higher rates of DUI than urban teens.
+In fact, motor vehicle accidents are the leading cause of death among people between 12 and 19 years old.
+Furthermore, these teens are more likely to participate in regular binge drinking; subsequently, they’re also more likely to become adults with an alcohol use disorder (AUD).

-Additionally, rural adults commit felonious drunk driving at higher rates than their urban equivalents.
+Additionally, rural adults commit felonious drunk driving at a higher rate than their urban equivalents.
 Rural motor vehicle fatalities involving drunk driving killed 4,915 people in 2013, representing 48% of all driving fatalities that year nationally.
 Of all types of car accidents in rural areas, a third involved alcohol.
-One explanation for such high rates of drunk driving fatalities may be a lack of public transportation.
-This leaves many to make the criminal decision to get behind the wheel to get home.
+One explanation for such a high rate of drunk driving fatalities may be a lack of public transportation.
+This leaves many to make the criminal decision to drink and then get behind the wheel in order to get home.

-Moreover, the effects of alcohol abuse on society can be more pronounced in rural areas because of their low populations.
-For instance, in 2018 a drunk truck driver was responsible for the deaths of 15 junior league hockey players from a Canadian town of less than 6,000 people.
-That’s like Billings, Montana, losing 424 people in a single drunk driving accident.
+Moreover, the effects of alcohol abuse on society can be more pronounced in rural areas because of their lower populations.
 Common alcohol-related crimes such as burglary or theft, vandalism, assault, and murder have also proven to have lasting impacts on small-town communities.

 Make a Call (855) 826-4464